kirylvolkau/rust-incubator-kvolkau/0_basics/README.md

 - Why [Rust] has `&str` and `String` types?
 How do they differ?
 When should you use them?
 - What are lifetimes?
 Which problems do they solve?
 Which benefits do they give?
 - Is [Rust] OOP language?
 Is it possible to use SOLID/GRASP?
 Does it have an inheritance?
+  - No, although it has some possibilities to implement some OOP features (e.g. interfaces ~= traits).
+  -

 After you're done notify your lead in an appropriate PR (pull request), and he will exam what you have learned.